online-ml/river/CONTRIBUTING.md

 The typical workflow for contributing to `river` is:

-1. Fork the `master` branch from the [GitHub repository](https://github.com/online-ml/river/).
+1. Fork the `main` branch from the [GitHub repository](https://github.com/online-ml/river/).
 2. Clone your fork locally.
 3. Commit changes.
 4. Push the changes to your fork.
-5. Send a pull request from your fork back to the original `master` branch.
+5. Send a pull request from your fork back to the original `main` branch.

 ## Local setup